-Bus tours Paris to Normandy take one day.
-D-Day Beaches, Mont Saint-Michel, Giverny Gardens are the most famous places in Normandy.
-Normandy also has beautiful seaside landscapes and resorts, old towns and great food.
+Bus tours from Paris to Normandy are day trips.
+Normandy Beaches, Mont Saint-Michel, Giverny Gardens are the most famous places in Normandy.
+Normandy combines beautiful seaside landscapes and resorts, old towns and great food.
 It takes two hours from Paris to Normandy by bus.
-Our selection of the best Normandy bus tours from Paris.
+Our selection of the best Paris to Normandy bus tours.
 Visit France.

 Giverny + Versailles

 D-Day + Saint Malo